Home » The science fiction and fantasy books we’re excited for in 2023

 The author of the short story collection Friday Black returns with his first novel, set in a future where the most popular sports league in America isn’t the NFL or NBA, but something called CAPE — Criminal Action Penal Entertainment, a gladiatorial combat tournament where prisoners compete for their freedom.
 Fan-favorite Thurwar is just a few matches away from a pardon when she discovers a way to help her fellow prisoners, but the private prison industrial complex has its own agenda.

-OUR HIDEOUS PROGENY BY C.E.
+BY C.E.
 MCGILL

 May 9